Skip to Main Content

 PCI (People Connect Institute) Webinars

-Each Wednesday from 11:00a - 12:00p PT, explore new, relevant topics during a live webinar from People Connect Institute.
+Each Wednesday from 11:00a - 12:00p PT (unless noted otherwise) explore new, relevant topics during a live webinar from People Connect Institute.
 These webinars will also be recorded and available a few days later in the Oregon Library Staff Academy / PCI Webinars category.

 Request your registration links for these upcoming webinars.
 Note: all PCI Webinars (live and recorded) are limited to Oregon library staff, volunteers, board members, Friend and Foundation members.